 It is your right to fight the charges so that you can obtain the best possible conclusion.

-If charged in St. Paul, MN, or North Dakota, our Minnesota criminal attorneys will prepare an aggressive defense and help navigate your case.
+If charged in St. Paul, MN, our Minnesota criminal attorneys will prepare an aggressive defense and help navigate your case.

 Informing You of Your Options – Keeping You Updated on Your Criminal Case

 It is very important that you are aware of your options.
 The reason is that your St. Paul criminal defense attorney doesn’t make decisions for you.

 Instead, we provide you with your options so that you can make decisions that will positively affect the outcome of your case.
 You have a choice in what to do.

 The experienced Minnesota criminal defense attorneys at Arechigo & Stokka will carefully explain your options to you, set realistic expectations, protect your rights, and develop and use creative defense strategies so you can obtain the best possible outcome in your case.

 What Should I Look For in a Minnesota Criminal Defense Attorney?